opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 nav_order: 12
 ---

-Peer Forwarder is an HTTP service which performs peer forwarding of `Event` between Data Prepper nodes for aggregation.
+Peer Forwarder is an HTTP service which performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
 Currently, supported by `aggregate`, `service_map_stateful`, `otel_trace_raw` processors.

 Peer Forwarder groups events based on the identification keys provided the processors.
 For `service_map_stateful` and `otel_trace_raw` it's `traceId` by default and can not be configured.
 It's configurable for `aggregate` processor using `identification_keys` configuration option.
 You can find more information about identification keys [here](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/aggregate-processor#identification_keys).